“When words fail, music speaks.”

 CLUBS AND ACTIVITIES

-Fearnhill Boys Choir, Fearnhill Voices and Ukulele club are on offer as extra curricular clubs.
 We are proud to offer students at Fearnhill the opportunity to experience various musical and theatrical shows with trips to both local and London based musicals and concerts for students to attend and broaden their musical experiences.
-Finally, for KS4 and 5 students, we have Musical Theory Support running on Monday’s after school – to help you read music better, analyse scores and to generally improve your ability and confidence in the music exams.
+Finally, for KS4 students, we have Musical Theory/Coursework Support running one lunchtime a week – to help you read music better, analyse scores and to generally improve your ability and confidence in the music exams.

 FAQs

 Yes – we provide instrumental lessons from Herts Music Service.
-Funding is available for students on free school meals or pupil premium.
+Full and part funding is available for students on pupil premium. - Do GCSE music students get funded instrumental lessons?